Don’t Reinvent the Wheel: Easy Steps to Validate Your App

 7 min read

 So you’ve got an idea for an app.
 You think it might be a good one.
 Now what?
-You know you don’t want to invest thousands of dollars in development if the market doesn’t agree with you.
-How can you make sure that your target audience will value your app enough to use it on a regular basis?
-The answer is app idea validation.
-In this post, we’ll cover what app validation is, when to do it, and look at a step-by-step process to validate your app idea.
+Before you invest thousands of dollars in development, you need to know: Will the market value your app enough to use it regularly?
+That’s where app idea validation comes in.
+In this post, we’ll define app validation, explain when to do it, and walk you through a 12-step process to validate your app idea with confidence.

-App validation is a simple process you can use to verify your assumption that the world needs your app.
-Building and marketing an app can be expensive, so before you pull the trigger, it’s always a good practice to take a step back and understand the risks and rewards of starting development.
-Once you’ve taken your app idea through a validation process, you’ll have greater confidence and more clarity about how and why you want to build your app.
-Anything you learn in the validation process will serve to make your app stronger and better, so it’s time well spent!
+Developing and marketing an app can be expensive, so before you pull the trigger, it’s always a good practice to take a step back and understand the risks and rewards of starting development.
+Once you’ve taken your app idea through a validation process, you’ll have:

-For example, a dog-sitting app might have a problem statement like, “We help busy dog owners find quality care for the creatures they love by connecting them with local pet sitters.”
+For example, a dog-sitting app might have a problem statement like: “We help busy dog owners find quality care for the creatures they love by connecting them with verified local pet sitters.”

 Learn more: 6 Strategies to Monetize Your App

-To get an idea of how large your target audience is, type a few search terms that your prospects would use to find a solution to the problem your app solves into Google Ad Planner.
+To get an idea of how large your total addressable market (TAM) is, type a few search terms that your prospects would use to find a solution to the problem your app solves into Google Ad Planner.
 You can also look for social media groups or forums that focus on the issue your app addresses.

 There are plenty of free templates online to create your own customer journey map, but an old-fashioned pencil and piece of paper will work just as well.
 What’s important is that you understand and can articulate the user’s interaction with your app.

-You’re not the first person to start with an idea and turn it into an app.
-That’s good news because it means that there are plenty of people who have gone through the app validation process and might be willing to help you.
-Entrepreneur LinkedIn groups, tech conferences, and startup forums are all great places to find people who have been in your shoes.
-Try searching Meetup.com for a public group related to your app.
+You’re not the first to start with an idea and turn it into an app.
+That’s good news because it means plenty of people have gone through the app validation process and might be willing to help you.
+Try:

 Unless you’re planning to create a prototype of your app with your own money, you’ll need to find at least a partner or two who believe in your idea and want to help you make it happen.
 The experts you talked to in Step 8 can be a great resource for you as you seek funding.
 You’ll want to approach people who have invested in similar ideas at a similar stage.
 Try searching for pre-seed funding options and incubators in your area, as these are often a great source of money and other support for app development.
 Crowdfunding or fundraising from friends and family is also a common way to pull together the initial investment needed to make your minimum viable product.